oyvindberg/typo/site-in/type-safety/string-enums.md

 title: String enums
 ---

-If you use string enums in postgres like this:
+If you use string enums in PostgreSQL like this:

 ```postgresql
 CREATE TYPE sector AS ENUM ('PUBLIC', 'PRIVATE', 'OTHER');
 ```

-typo will generate a type for it with the corresponding type class instances:
+Typo will generate a type for it with the corresponding type class instances:

-Note that like all generated code from typo it is in the scala 2/3 shared subset, so it doesn't use `enum` for now.
+Note that like all generated code from Typo it is in the scala 2/3 shared subset, so it doesn't use `enum` for now.

 ```scala mdoc